(Amazon UK link) |

 I thought the production was extremely well done.
 I was particularly impressed with the young Annabella, and also with Nigel Havers as her unpleasant (but attractive) father.
 I would have been happier without one violent boxing scene – I averted my eyes – but other than that, it was, on the whole, an enjoyable film.

-Since it was originally a series, the film was quite long at two and a half hours; I was relieved that the ending was much more satisfactory than I had feared.
+Since it was originally a series, the film was quite long, at two and a half hours.
+I was relieved that the ending was much more satisfactory than I had feared.

-Rated PG in the UK, although I would personally have thought that a 12 rating would be more appropriate.
+This was rated PG in the UK, although I would personally have thought that a 12 rating would be more appropriate.
 It does not seem to be available in the USA.

 Review copyright Sue's DVD Reviews